Tampa Eviction Process: Hillsborough County Step-by-Step

 Not legally—Florida allows pro se filing.
 But for contested cases or lease-violation evictions, an attorney prevents costly mistakes.
 Most flat-fee eviction attorneys in Tampa charge about $699 for uncontested cases.
 That's a fraction of what a botched eviction costs in lost rent and re-filing.

 Evictions aren't fun.
 They're procedural.
 Get the notice right, serve it properly, file on time, and don't accept rent after filing.
-If you own rental property in Tampa and want help with screening tenants in Hillsborough County, lease enforcement, or eviction coordination, our Tampa property management team handles this across the county.
+If you own one rental in Tampa and the thought of standing in front of a Hillsborough County judge makes your stomach drop, you don't have to do this alone.
+We manage single properties—not just portfolios—and that includes handling tenant screening in Hillsborough County, lease enforcement, and eviction coordination from notice to lockout.
+Our Tampa property management team does this every week.